cromination/taddimus/web/wp-content/plugins/autoptimize/readme.txt

 Just [fork Autoptimize on Github](https://github.com/futtta/autoptimize) and code away!

 == Changelog ==

+= 3.1.6 =
+* CSS: removing trailing slashes in <link tags for more W3 HTML validation love
+* Extra: also dequeue WooCommerce block CSS if "remove WordPress block CSS" option is active
+* imgopt: also act on non-aggregated inline CSS
+* imgopt: added logic to warn users if Shortpixel can't reach their site
+* backend: AO toolbar JS/ CSS is finally minified as well.
+* explicitly disable optimization of login pages
+* some other minor changes/ improvements/ filters, see the [GitHub commit log](https://github.com/futtta/autoptimize/commits/beta).

 = 3.1.5 =
 * improvements to JSMin by Robert Ehrenleitner (big thanks Robert!).